aws/aws-iot-device-sdk-embedded-C/README.md

 ## Versioning

-C-SDK releases will now follow a date based versioning scheme with the format YYYYMM.NN, where:
+C-SDK releases will now follow a date based versioning scheme with the format YYYYMM.NN_major, where:

 * Y represents the year.
 * M represents the month.